A categorification for the characteristic polynomial of matroids: Introduction

-The central concept treated in the present paper is that of the matroid.
+The central concept treated in the present paper is that of a matroid.
 A matroid is a structure that reflects the notion of abstract dependency, including cycles in graphs and linear dependency.
 Therefore, we can obtain matroids from both graphs and arrangements of hyperplanes (see Example \ref{ExamOfMat}).
-In the present paper, we provide cohomology groups of the characteristic polynomial of matroids as a generalization of the chromatic cohomology and characteristic cohomology of hyperplane arrangements.
+In the present paper, we provide cohomology groups for matroids, which unify and extend the chromatic cohomology of graphs and the characteristic cohomology of hyperplane arrangements.
 Our constructions are motivated by work on the characteristic cohomology of hyperplane arrangements \cite{DL}.
-In constructing the cohomology groups, we introduce the notion of the ``quasi-representation'' of a matroid to a free $R$-module, where $R$ is an integral domain with a unit.
-The arrangement of hyperplanes is essentially the same as in the representation of a matroid, but infinitely many matroids have no representation.
+In constructing the cohomology groups, we introduce the notion of a ``quasi-representation'' of a matroid to a free $R$-module, where $R$ is a principal ideal domain with a unit.
+A representation of a matroid can be described as a hyperplane arrangement whose associated matroid is the given one.
+However, infinitely many matroids admit no such representation.
 Unlike representations of matroids, a quasi-representation always exists for every matroid, even if it is non-representable.
 Thus, our construction can be applied to all matroids.

-Note that our cohomology groups are defined on a matroid by means of the quasi-representation.
-We show that the deletion--contraction relation of matroids induces a long exact sequence of the cohomologies of the associated matroids.
-Unlike in the case of chromatic and characteristic homologies, we need to separate the cases in which the deleted or contracted element is a coloop.
+Note that our cohomology groups are defined for a matroid by means of the quasi--representation.
+We show that the deletion-contraction of matroids induces a long exact sequence of the cohomologies of the associated matroids.
+Unlike in the case of chromatic and characteristic (co)homologies, we need to separate the cases in which the deleted or contracted element is a coloop.
 Theorem \ref{thm:LongExactSq} gives the long exact sequence for the former case, and Theorem \ref{thm:coloop} gives the one for the latter case.
-We study basic properties of the cohomology groups, such as the matroid having loops, parallel elements, direct sum, and relation to relaxation, which is one way to construct a quasi-representation of a non-representable matroid.
+We study how these cohomology groups behave under basic matroid operations, such as adding loops, parallel elements, taking direct sums, and the relaxation operation, which provides a way to construct a quasi-representation of a non-representable matroid.
+In particular, we will show that the cohomology of relaxations can be calculated using short exact sequences in Theorem \ref{thm:relax}.
 Some sample computations of the cohomology groups are also included.
 Finally, we consider the relation to other Khovanov-type cohomology theories.